 The foundation walls also tend to be made using concrete.
 Thus, the sound will never escape the room, making it the perfect location for action-packed movies.

-So as you can see, the basement is the ideal location for a home theatre.
-However, before you decide to turn your basement into a home theatre, here are a few crucial details you need to consider.
+So as you can see, the basement is the ideal location for a home theater.
+However, before you decide to turn your basement into a home theater, here are a few crucial details you need to consider.

 #1 – The Size of The Basement

 Before you can do any type of project, you must consider the amount of space you have available.

 When it comes to a basement home theater, all equipment must safely and comfortably fit the space.
 This would include the big screen, seating, wires, and anything else needed for your setup.
 Keep in mind, the bigger the screen, the more space you will need.